rusefi/rusefi_documentation/GDI-status.md

 1) High voltage injection control - we have [rusEFI GDI dev board](MC33816-PT2001-dev-board) which [has clicked injector on a bench - Video](https://www.youtube.com/watch?v=MI0gJ4th9Tg).

-2) High pressure fuel pump solenoid control - we have a basic implementation
+2) High pressure fuel pump solenoid control - we have a working implementation!

 3) Target fuel pressure logic - we have nothing, but could be as easy as adding a simple table?